sumnerevans/sumnerevans.com/content/posts/travel/2022-mexico-city-retreat/index.md

 also implemented functionality to display when each message gets delivered successfully to the external network.

+I always like the retros because it's a time for us to take a step back from the day-to-day and take stock of what we've accomplished, and think about what we can do to be a more effective team.

 ### Matrix is Simple

 Unfortunately, not everything is going well, and the complexity of the Matrix